-What is the Identifier for Advertisers?
+What is the identifier for advertisers (IDFA)?

-Why is the Identity for Advertiser important?
+Why is the identifier for advertiser (IDFA) important?

-Identity for Advertisers and Adjust
+Identifier for advertisers (IDFA) and Adjust

 Along with the mobile marketing industry, Adjust is already on the path toward an attribution framework that leverages machine learning and predictive analytics to enable campaign optimization from aggregated data sources.
 While device-level data will always be useful, and can play a large role in informing the next-generation solutions, future-proof marketing strategies will deemphasize it in favor of privacy-centric, predictive campaign optimization models.